 Which of these values are compatible with other important areas of my life?

-What has to happen for me to live these values on a daily basis?
+What has to happen for me to live these values each day?

 How could I begin this process starting today?

-How must I organize my value hierarchy accordingly to ensure that there are no conflicts?
+How must I organize my value hierarchy to ensure that there are no conflicts?